facebookarchive/pfff/lang_clang/parsing/readme.txt

 To be able to start writing analysis in OCaml of C/C++/... code, you first need to install a 'clang-check' that actually works.
-Follow the instructions there http://clang.llvm.org/docs/LibASTMatchersTutorial.html Note that the clang in macport doesn't have clang-check :( Moreover clang-3.2 has a version of clang-check that does not print everything as a sexp (e.g. typedef are not a sexp) which makes parsing harder. clang-git seems to be good, but the dumper was evolved, and so prefer an old version, e8d411997899a87e1a9f63ad3f52b38e7931687c^
+Follow the instructions here: http://clang.llvm.org/docs/LibASTMatchersTutorial.html Note that the clang in macport doesn't have clang-check.
+Moreover clang-3.2 has a version of clang-check that does not print everything as a sexp (e.g. typedefs are not a sexp) which makes parsing harder. clang-git seems to be good, but the dumper was evolved, and so prefer an old version, e8d411997899a87e1a9f63ad3f52b38e7931687c^

+* Statistics

-Here are some stat on the AST "constructors" of clang:
+Here are some statistics on the AST "constructors" of clang for different
+projects:

+** chipmunk

+** fbobjc

 ParmVarDecl: 32566741
 ObjCMethodDecl: 16219827